…… it’s not what you think

 I wanted peaceful and easy, and normal and safe.
 I wanted predictable with unending happiness.
 I wanted a anniversary trips to far away places.
 I wanted a body that could dance at 95.
 “Please,” I cried.
 “Please don’t make my life extraordinary!!”

-I awoke years later in a different Emergency Room with dirty ceiling tiles and a smell of plastic.
-I had survived yet another life-threatening event.
+I would awake years later in a different Emergency Room with dirty ceiling tiles and a smell of plastic, having survived yet another life-threatening event.
 We had no idea what was causing the uncontrollable episodes, but would eventually dig down to a medical mystery – a genetic disease that had taken my father way too young and now had its claws firmly in me.

 In the unrelenting stress of my divorce from a sexually compulsive abusive man, my illness grew more complex; so complex that my DNA was added to the gene bank at a major university research center …. because my case is “extraordinary” and might hold answers for others.